wrijpkema/developers-community/pages/documents/guides/Authentication/DetailedAPI.md

 *	The JWT should be signed with your RSA private key.

-*	The public key should be added to LivePerson OAuth configuration in the “JWT Public Key” field, and should be base64 encoded with X509 key spec.
+*	The public key should be added to LivePerson OAuth configuration in the “JWT Public Key" field, and should be base64 encoded with X509 key spec.

 ### Extract JWT Public and Private Keys